Guiding Light (1960–1969): Plot development

-After returning from Venezuela, Mike deals with Bert's uterine cancer and gets a job as a legal assistant for attorney George Hayes while finishing law school.
-He falls for Jane Fletcher, Paul's sister, and her roommate Julie Conrad, who is also George's secretary.
+Mike falls for Jane Fletcher, Paul's sister, and her roommate Julie Conrad, who is also George's secretary.
 Bert loves Jane but dislikes Julie.
 Julie taunts Mike with sexual suggestions until Jane finds out and tries to make things difficult.
 Julie and Mike sleep together, and she ends up pregnant.
 Bert forces them into a shotgun wedding and to live with her, Bill, Ed, and Papa.
 Julie's difficult pregnancy and delivery lead to mental instability, and Bert acts as a surrogate mother to Mike's daughter Hope.
 Eventually, Mike agrees with Bert, Papa, and Bill that Julie needs to be sent to a mental institution.
 Robin divorces Alex Bowden, moves away, and becomes involved with Dr. Paul Fletcher, causing problems with Jane.
 Jane eventually reforms and marries George Hayes after he saves her from a car accident.
 Robin and Paul get married, and Robin becomes pregnant with Paul's child.

-The show's writers retroactively changed the name and location of the series from Selby Flats to Springfield, USA, without a designated state, but apparently in the Midwest.
+The show's writers retroactively changed the name and location of the series from Selby Flats to Springfield, US, without a designated state, but apparently in the Midwest.
 Cedars Hospital remained a central location in Springfield, first introduced via Bill Bauer opening a new office of a New York City advertising agency in the summer of 1965.
 Maggie Scott, his secretary at the agency, was a widow raising her teenage daughter Peggy and romantically involved with young Jason Weber.
 Although Peggy mentioned enjoying working at Dr. Paul Fletcher's clinic in the summer of 1965, which remained in Selby Flats, and Papa Bauer claimed to have lived in Springfield his entire life, despite earlier episodes indicating otherwise.

 Mike Bauer leaves the show after graduating law school and passing The Bar in spring 1965, due to his strained marriage with Julie caused by Bert's overbearing presence.
 Julie later becomes mentally unstable and commits suicide in a mental facility near Oakdale in January 1966.
 Mike and his daughter, Hope, move to Bay City where he becomes romantically involved with Lee Carter Randolph, his boss's daughter.
 Despite trying to resist the attraction, Mike and Lee's stepmother, Pat, fall in love and end up kissing which leads to Lee witnessing the act.
-After a confrontation with Lee, Mike leaves Bay City in February 1967 with Hope and they are listed as working, going to school and living in Philadelphia during the year 1967-1968.
+After a confrontation with Lee, Mike leaves Bay City in February 1967 with Hope and they are listed as working, going to school and living in Philadelphia during the year 1967–1968.
 Lee becomes involved with mechanic and later turned attorney, Samuel "Sam" Lucas, who was dealing drugs during the late 1960s, and Lee has a fatal car accident in 1969 after having her coffee spiked with LSD.
 Pat later gives birth to her and John's son, Michael, in the 1970s.